In this document:

 Loco Translate Plugin

-Loco Translate is a free plugin to edit built in plugin field labels.
-Install and activate the Loco Translate plugin.
+Loco Translate is a free plugin to edit built-in plugin field labels.
+First, you’ll want to install and activate the Loco Translate plugin.

 Create a New Language Profile

-After activating Loco Translate, look for the Loco Translate heading on the bottom left side of your WordPress Dashboard.
+After activating Loco Translate, look for the Loco Translate tab on the bottom left side of your WordPress Dashboard.

 Click on it, and then choose “Plugins”